houtan-rocky/abrnoc/k8s/README.md

 **Repository**: [https://github.com/houtan-rocky/abrnoc](https://github.com/houtan-rocky/abrnoc)

 > **⚠️ Important:** This Kubernetes deployment requires a running Kubernetes cluster.
-For most users, the Docker Compose approach (`./run.sh` or `run.bat`) is recommended as it requires no additional setup.
+For most users, the Docker Compose approach (`./run.sh`) is recommended as it requires no additional setup.

 ## Prerequisites